dqops/dqo/docs/examples/data-validity/percentage-of-valid-uuid.md

 # Percentage of valid UUID

+## Overview

-Verifies that the percentage of valid UUID values in a column does not fall below the minimum accepted percentage.
+The following example shows how to verify that the percentage of valid UUID values in a column does not fall below the minimum accepted percentage.

 **PROBLEM**